 Back-to-home-school starts for us August 25th.
 That means that for the next two weeks, I’m doing the final things to get ready, such as creating our daily and weekly schedules.
 Which is a bit like making spaghetti bookends.

-Because first I make a list of All The Things that must get done each day.
+Why?
+Because first, I make a list of All The Things that must get done each day.
 Then, I shudder in horror just for a moment.
 Then, I take a deep breath and say, “You can do this“.

-Having a routine (note I use the word routine, not schedule, because it implies a bit more flexibility which I really need) makes everything easier because my brain can relax.
-Instead of constantly asking “What’s next?” and flapping around ineffectively and not doing much at all, I know what’s next.
+Having a routine (note I use the word routine, not schedule, because it implies a bit more flexibility I need) makes everything easier because my brain can relax.
+Instead of constantly asking “What’s next?” and flapping around ineffectively not doing much at all, I know what’s next.

-All I have to do is DO it (which is hard enough, so I don’t want to make things even harder for myself by not knowing now do I?).
+All I have to do is do it (which is hard enough, so I don’t want to make things even harder for myself by not knowing what to do, now do I?).

 A routine, like habits, means your brain can stop fussing at you, stressing you out.
 (I love talking about habits.
-I wrote a whole book on the subject you know.)
-You’re on autopilot and everything runs more smoothly.
+I wrote a book on the subject.)
+With habits, you’re on autopilot and everything runs more smoothly.